Is this chart lying to me? Automating the detection of misleading visualizations: Linter rules

 \section{Linter rules}

-We explain below the linter rules to detect some of the misleaders in Misviz and Misviz-synth.
+We explain below the linter rules for detecting some misleaders in Misviz and Misviz-synth.
 These rules are implemented in Python and were designed on the validation set of Misviz-synth to maximize precision over recall.

-\textbf{Truncated axis} A visualization has a truncated axis if one or more of its sorted vertical axes starts with a numerical value strictly higher than 0.
+\textbf{Truncated axis} A visualization has a truncated axis if one or more of its sorted vertical axes start with a numerical value strictly higher than 0.

 \textbf{Inverted axis} A visualization has an inverted axis if one or more of its sorted axes is the reverse of the default axis order.